Scott-Lab-QBI/hpc_pipeline/README.md

 ```
 ./launch_TEMPLATE.sh
 ```
 The program will start running in the background, if you check the `qstat` command on Awoonga you will soon see jobs starting.
+If you get a permissoion denied error message see the additional information.

 ## Checking on a job or debugging